opentensor/developer-docs/docs/dynamic-tao/dtao-guide.md

 ## Exchange Value (α x τ/α)

-This is the potential instantaneous TAO you will receive, without considering slippage, if you unstake at this instant from this hotkey on this subnet.
-See Swap(α → τ) column description.
+This is the potential instantaneous TAO you will receive, without considering slippage, if you [unstake](#unstaking) at this instant from this hotkey on this subnet.
+See [Swap(α → τ)](#swap-α--τ) description.
 This can change every block.

 :::tip Compare with TAO Equiv
 Whereas the [TAO Equiv(τ_in x α/α_out)](#tao-equiv-τ_in-x-αα_out) indicates a validator's local stake weight, this Exchange Value shows TAO you will receive if you unstake now.